arielf/cuts/README.md

 I made no effort to make `cuts` fast.
 Although compared to the I/O overhead, there may be not much need for it.
-If you have ideas on how to make the column extractions and joining more efficient, that would be welcome.
+If you have ideas on how to make the column extractions and joining more efficient, without compromising the simplicity, elegance and generality of the code, that would be welcome.

 Per file column input delimiters.
 I haven't had the need so far so that took a back-seat in priority.
-The most common case of intermixing TSV and CSV files as inputs is working thanks to the current default multi-match pattern `$ICS` which simply matches all of: multi-white-space, tabs, or (optionally space surrounded) commas.
-Even an extreme case of a schizophrenic input like:
+The most common case of intermixing TSV and CSV files as inputs is working thanks to the current default multi-match pattern `$ICS`. `$ICS` simply matches any of: multi-white-space, tabs, or (optionally space surrounded) commas.
+This ensures that even an extreme case of a schizophrenic input like:

 ```
 $ cat schizo.csv